The Power of the Growing Global Middle Class (Part 2)

 As we reported yesterday, these consumers are becoming increasingly influential and affluent.
 Thanks to supercharged smartphone and Internet adoption (and more disposable income), the middle class in these markets are embracing m-commerce in a big way, and aren’t afraid to make cross-border purchases from overseas e-retailers.
 This represents a huge opportunity for companies, particularly those that conduct business online.

-Today, we’ll continue our deep-dive into the promise and opportunity these new global middle-class consumers present to expanding businesses, and examine how companies smartly serve them with translated, localized online content and e-commerce experiences.
+Today, we'll continue our deep-dive into the promise and opportunity these new global middle-class consumers present to expanding businesses, and examine how companies smartly serve them with translated, localised online content and e-commerce experiences.

 The growth of the global middle class has certainly hinged on the increased productivity of these emerging markets, and the economic prosperity it's brought them over the past decade.
 Many analysts believe they've achieved a kind of momentum that can't be stopped by isolationist policies.